 by Melinda Myers

-Gardening expert, TV/radio host, author & columnist Melinda Myers has more than 30 years of horticulture experience and has written over 20 gardening books, Myers is also a columnist and contributing editor for Birds & Blooms magazine.
+Gardening expert, TV/radio host, author & columnist Melinda Myers has more than 30 years of horticulture experience and has written over 20 gardening books.
 Myers’ web site, www.melindamyers.com, offers gardening videos and tips.